vishal-m25/Obsidian/Learnings/SQL/SQL.md

 - It produces up-to-date data.
 - It can be queried just like any normal table.

+## Materialized view
+- Similar to view but stores the data corresponding to the view, so it does not need to run each time
+- It will be updated when explicitly refreshed.

 ## Joins
 - Natural join
 - Inner join